project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 plt.ylabel("Energy");
 ```

-How do we understand Fig 1?
+How do we understand Fig 1 (often called an energy level diagram)?

 Start by focusing on where $\Delta E = 0$, i.e. there is no difference between the energies of the |+> and |-> states - this is the first thing we looked at back in Tutorial 1.
 There are several states/levels that appear to cross each other, they correspond to:
 - orange/blue - 0 bosons (|0,±>)